 In analysing the birth traits, parity at calving is taken into account for cows.
 Parity has an effect on calving ease, gestation length and birth weight (see Figure 6).
 Third and fourth parity cows have the least difficult births; after that the percentage of difficult births increases again.
-The biggest difference is between fourth and tenth parity cows, and that difference is 2.0 percent.
+The biggest difference is between the fourth and tenth parity cows, with a difference of 2.0 percent.